alex-vt/Assistant/README.md

 Select a rectangular area with text of interest by clicking and dragging.
 Text from that area will be put in the end of the text input form.

-Text capturing uses offline free software`*`.
-For convenience, Assistant will hide its window and surround the screenshot with a border.
+Text capturing uses offline software for free`*`.
+For convenience, Assistant will hide its own window and surround the whole available screen area with a border.

 >`* See Optional section below.
-If the optional software is unavailable, the screenshot button will be hidden.
-Reopen Assistant window to recheck availability.`
+If the optional software is unavailable, the screenshot button will be hidden - reopen Assistant window to recheck availability.`

 ## Running the app